veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 Imagine you shared (by accident!) the URL to your bank’s web application.
 Would you expect that **anyone** who followed the link should be able to see that you bought an extremely expensive $9.50 Greenleaf Juice?
-We susupect that you, like us, would find that an _extremely_ undesirable outcome!
+We suspect that you, like us, would find that an _extremely_ undesirable outcome!
 Thankfully that's **not** how bank web applications work!